 The eligibility requirements for a no credit check payday loan

-The specific requirements for a no credit check payday loan vary between lenders and products, but the criteria usually include the following:
+The specific requirements for a no credit check payday loan vary between lenders and products, but the criteria usually include:

 - Age.
 You must be at least 18 years old.

 - Income.
 You must be able to prove you receive a regular income.
-If this includes support from Centrelink, they'll need to show that at least 50% of their income is from alternative sources.
+If you receive support from Centrelink, you'll need to show that at least 50% of your income is from alternative sources.

 - Banking statements.
 To assess income and expenses, lenders usually require read-only access of at least 90 days of your bank statements.

 - Liabilities.
-Applicants must provide details of any other liabilities including outstanding loans or credit card repayments.
+You must provide details of any other liabilities, including outstanding loans or credit card repayments to the lender.

-As long as the eligibility requirements are met, people can apply for these loans online, though approval is not guaranteed.
+If you meet these eligibility requirements, you could proceed to apply for the loan online, although approval is not guaranteed.
 If approved, the lender may make the deposit within a matter of days.

 What are the risks of no credit check loans?

 - Disreputable lenders.
-Check the lender has a credit licence and is not charging you more than ASIC allows.
+Check if your lender has a credit licence and is not charging you more than ASIC allows.
 The lender should be easily contactable.

 - Unaffordable repayments.
 Consider the size of the regular repayments and ensure you can repay the loan during the loan term.
 If not, extra fees apply to extend it.
 Be careful, since repayment periods for these kinds of loans tend to be shorter than regular loans.